MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 ```
 ##### Description:
 This command can serve several purposes.
 The standard one is to request financial statistics from the Node.
 There are
-other options like to ask for a configurable view into the database, to be able to look at tracked debts of accounts
+other options like to ask for a view into the database, allowing customization, to be able to look at tracked debts
-written in it.
-Available for both the payable and receivable table.
-This can be achieved with different input,
+of accounts recorded in the respective tables.
+Such an option is available for both the payable and receivable table.
-configurable parameters affecting the look of the output.
+This can be achieved with different input, configurable parameters affecting the look of the output.

-One way is a query of top N records, ordered by balances, which automatically returns a given overview for each table.
+One way is a query of top N records, ordered according to one's choice either by their balances or ages.
+This kind
+of the request automatically returns given overviews for a pair of tables.

-Other time, the user has a possibility to make up a more customized query for each table (possibly needing just one,
+Another time, the user can make up a more customized query for each table (possibly needing just one,
 but it works as well as both at the same time).
-That is done by supplying one range for ages and one for balances,
+The user must supply two ranges, one for age and one for balance,
-limiting a subset of records that fit between those values.
+to set restrictions that will be put on the returned records.
+Usually the extremes in values supported by this query comes from the limits of a signed 64-bit integer.
+Values bigger
+than that will be caught and returned with an error.

+An important fact is that those two modes described above are mutually exclusive.

-While statistics has been considered a principal feature, command submitted like that will report back information
+While statistics has been considered an important feature of this command, if submitted like that, it will report back
-about the Node's historical financial operations.
-This will include as well services ordered from other Nodes as services
+information about the Node's historical financial operations.
+This will include as well services ordered from other
-provided for other Nodes, represented by monetary values owed and paid to and from this Node's wallets.
+Nodes as services provided for other Nodes, represented by monetary values owed and paid to and from this Node's
+wallets.

 `statsRequested` works for signalization of a refusal of the statistics and so, if those yet wanted, this boolean flag
 should stay as `true`.
 However, using `false` without any attached query is forbidden as it would lead to a pointless
 request.

 `topRecordsOpt` initiates a request for a given number of top records in the tables.
+An optional feature.
+It is good to
+know that only accounts with positive balances can be displayed in this mode which means some receivables theoretically
+might be omitted given their nature of possible negative numbers.

-It should be a number bigger than
+`count` is number of records to be returned if they exist.
+It should be a number bigger than zero.
+The other side limit
-zero.
-This information is also optional and so it stays out unless specified.
+is made by unsigned 16-bit integer.

+`sortedBy` allows a choice of ordering, while each one goes downwards.
+Possible values: `Balance` and  `Age`.

-`customQueriesOpt` provides a way how to get a summary of accounts filtered by more specific parameters.
-It works for
+`customQueriesOpt` provides a way to get a summary of accounts with a more specific filter.
+It works for both account
-both payable and receivable, and it makes it possible to scope only one of those.
+types receivable, and it is possible to decide for only one of those.
+This query would work also if one demands to
+display negative balances, and thus it is a good fit for a check of receivable accounts being negative.

+`payableOpt` is an optional field and if supplied it sets the limits which will be applied in the search for accounts
+matching the requirements.

+`receivableOpt` is an optional field and if supplied it sets the limits which will be applied in the search for
+accounts matching the requirements.

+The following parts of objects possibly attached to those two previous fields are mostly the same for both.
+The only difference is in value limits over the balance parameters where for payables you can supply values from 0
+to the maximum of signed 64-bit integer and for receivables the limits are from the minimum of signed 64-integer to
+up to its maximum.

 `minAgeS` is measured in seconds from the present time and represents a constraint for the accounts we will be
 searching over; this is the lower limit of the debt's age, respectively how long has it been since the last payment.